jaidena2277/sep11-freedom-project/README.md

 by X

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about kaboom and platform games.
+The purpose of this blog is to show my progress in making this platform games using kabbom.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a platform game.
+This blog will walk through my process of independently studying melon/kaboom in order to make a platform game.

 ## Links